drbawb/babou/DEVELOP.md

 The following are Babou design documents and development notes.
 They are periodically cleaned up and submitted to the Git repository.

+Requirements
+===
+While `babou` aims to be a single-binary solution, we recognize that database changes are a pain-point for many system administrators.

+As such we have bundled `goose` (https://bitbucket.org/liamstask/goose) with all binary releases of `babou`.
+If you are installing `babou` from scratch, it is recommended that you get this tool separately.

+`goose` is a database migration tool that will allow you to update your schema between arbitrary versions.

+`goose` is only used for updating/downgrading `babou`. -- Initial installation can still be performed by applying the production image manually _or_ running babou's setup scripts.

+All migrations and the corresponding database configuration are contained within `db` `db` is not used as part of the babou runtime (with the exception of the configuration file).

 Stack
 ===